-She began studying classical guitar in her early teens, then majored in music at Stanford University.
+Guitarist/vocalist/songwriter Cyd Smith is a bit of a musical chameleon.
+She began studying classical guitar in her early teens and majored in music at Stanford University.
 While living in the Bay Area, she was introduced to the rich treasury of American folk music, especially bluegrass and vintage country music.
 From there it was a smooth transition into 20’s, 30's, and 40’s swing music, and she has delved deeply since into the guitarists, vocalists, and songwriters of that era.
-All these influences feed into her own highly inventive songwriting.
-She has produced two albums featuring her songs as well as the playing of some of the Northwest's finest acoustic musicians.
+All these influences feed into her own genre-blending/bending songwriting.

-A versatile guitarist and bassist, over the years she has performed with many luminaries of the national acoustic music scene, including Mary Flower, Laurie Lewis, Bob Brozman, Russ Barenberg, and Rebecca Kilgore.
-She has been a cornerstone of many Northwest bands in a wide range of styles from Americana to Classic Rock.
+Over the years she has performed with many luminaries of the national acoustic music scene, including Mary Flower, Laurie Lewis, Russ Barenberg, and Rebecca Kilgore.
+She has been a cornerstone of many Northwest bands in a wide range of styles from Swing to Americana to Classic Rock.

 Here are some of the responses to her music: